My profile is now quite lengthy so I'm including this just in case you want to skip something.Myself

 : Not my thing.
 (2)

-Two stars are reserved for games I personally didn't liked, but I still see some sort of appeal in it.
+Two stars are reserved for games I personally didn't liked, yet still see they have some sort of appeal.
 A single star means that I feel the game has severe flaws in its design, and isn't worth playing in general.Board Games